Gradient Schr\"odinger Operators, Manifolds with Density and applications: Introduction

+In \cite{GPer,GPer2}, Perelman introduced a geometric invariant associatted to the manifold with density that will be important in this paper, the {\bf Perelman Scalar Curvature} $\scad$, in short P-scalar curvature, given by where $\Delta _g$ is the Laplacian operator with respect to the ambient metric $g$.
+Perelman proved that $\scad$ is not the trace of $\ricd$ but they are related by a Bianchi type identity.

-Recently, in Optimal Transport Theory (we follow Part II in Villani\rq{}s Book \cite{CVil08}), geometric problems on manifolds with density $(\amb , g , \phi) $ has been related to correspondent problems in the Wasserstein space of probability measures equipped with the quadratic Wessertein metric, which corresponds to a relaxed version of Monge\rq{}s optimal transportation problem.
-We will explain the relationship between them from a formal point of view, we will not be rigourous (see \cite{CVil08} and references therein).
-Moreover, we will assume all the objects involved are smooth and verify the appropiate convergence conditions to avoid technical problems and clarify the exposition.
+Recently, geometric problems on manifolds with density $(\amb , g , \phi) $ has been related to corresponding problems in the Wasserstein space of probability measures equipped with the quadratic Wasserstein metric, which corresponds to a relaxed version of Monge\rq{}s optimal transportation problem (cf. \cite{FOtt01,CVil08} and references therein).

-Let $(\amb ,g)$ be a Riemannian manifold.
-Denote by $dv$ and $d$ the Riemannian meassure and distance with respect to $g$ respectively.
-The Wasserstein space $\mathcal P _2 (\amb)$ is the space of probability meassures which have a finite moment of order $2$, i.e., where $p_0 \in \amb$ is arbritrary and $\mathcal P (\amb)$ is the space of probability meassures.
-The Wasserstein space will be equiped with the Wasserstein distance where the infimum is taken over all joint probability meassures $\pi $ on $\amb \times \amb $ with marginals $\mu $ and $\nu$.
-Such joint meassures are called {\bf transference plans}; those achieving the infimum are called {\bf optimal transference plans}.

-\begin{remark} We should think on $d^2$ as the cost function on the optimal transportation problem. \end{remark}

-F. Otto \cite{FOtt01} noticed that computations of Riemannian nature can shed light on Optimal Transportation Theory.
-So, the problem was to establish rules for formally perform differential calculus on $\mathcal P _2 (\amb)$.
-We focus here on a certain class of functional that appear naturally on the theory, as for example, the Boltzman entropy.

-Let us consider $\phi : \amb \to \r $ a smooth function to distort the reference volume meassure, i.e., $dm = e^\phi \, dv$, that is, we can consider a manifold with density $(\amb , g, \phi)$.
-Consider a smooth funtion $U : \r ^+ \to \r $ which will relate the values of the density of the probability meassure and the value of the functional, i.e.,

-\begin{remark} We should think on $\mathcal U _m$ as the internal energy of a fluid, i.e., it is like the energy contained on a fluid of density $\rho$.
-The function $U$ should be thought as a property of the fluid and it might mean some microscopic interaction.
-It is natural to assume $U(0)=0$. \end{remark}